Queens Transfers: 2024 Admit Rates, GPA, Recs & More | CampusReel

 |2018 Total ACT Score

-CUNY Queens College’s average SAT score is 1090.
-To be a competitive applicant for CUNY Queens College your SAT score should come close to the average - for the ACT you should be aiming for the equivalent.
+Queens University of Charlotte’s average SAT score is 1125.
+To be a competitive applicant for Queens University of Charlotte your SAT score should come close to the average - for the ACT you should be aiming for the equivalent.

 What are the possible risks of transferring